MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part4-returns.md

 Only standard purchase orders that have been received can be returned.
 You cannot process returns for drop-ship, canceled, or on-hold purchase orders.

-15. Enter or select the items you want to return using either the vendor’s item number or your company’s item number.
+15. Enter or select the items you want to return using either the vendor's item number or your company's item number.

-*You can display the vendor’s item number by marking Display Vendor Items (Options \>\> Display Vendor Item).
-If the option is not marked, your company’s item number will be displayed.
+*You can display the vendor's item number by marking Display Vendor Items (Options \>\> Display Vendor Item).
+If the option is not marked, your company's item number will be displayed.
 You can change this selection at any time.*

 Non-inventoried items cannot be selected from the lookup window, however, you can return these by entering the item number.